FOAcode/TaskPlanner/README.md

 ## 📋 Main Screen

 The main interface displays the task list ordered by date and importance.
+Drag and drop the task from one column to another to change their status.
+Copy to clipboard the currently displayed column tasks and paste them in chats or other documents.

 ![MainView](./media/example_tasks_list.png)